-In response to the Government of Ghana's school reopening plan, Africa Education Watch and ActionAid Ghana has signed a Memorandum of Understanding to monitor the implementation of the Ghana Education Service's approaches and strategies towards observing national and international protocols on school reopening within the COVID-19 pandemic.
-The COVID Back to School Campaign partnership is aimed at monitoring and documenting the lessons from Ghana's response, with the aim of sharing outcomes with the Ghana Education Service and other national and international stakeholders and governments in Africa to guide future school reopening plans.
-The project is being undertaken in 200 schools across Ghana in partnership with Education Watch Network Members in each region.
-The project shall monitor among others, Health and Safety protocols, school re-start reporting for girls, infrastructure, facilities and safety issues in school, while making recommendations on how to continuously improve upon Ghana's school re-opening plans and share lessons with our network of CSOs in Liberia, Nigeria, Sierra Leone, Kenya, Congo, Ghana and South Africa.
+In response to the Government of Ghana's school reopening plan, Africa Education Watch (Eduwatch) and ActionAid Ghana signed a Memorandum of Understanding to monitor the implementation of the Ghana Education Service's approaches and strategies towards observing national and international protocols on school reopening within the COVID-19 pandemic.
+The COVID Back to School Campaign partnership was focused on monitoring and documenting the lessons from Ghana's response, with the aim of sharing outcomes with the Ghana Education Service and other national and international stakeholders and governments in Africa to guide future school reopening plans.
+The project was undertaken in 200 schools across Ghana in partnership with Eduwatch Network Members in each region.
+The project monitored among others Health and Safety protocols, school re-opening reporting for girls, infrastructure, facilities and safety issues in school, while making recommendations on how to continuously improve upon Ghana's School Re-opening Plans and share lessons with our network of CSOs in Liberia, Nigeria, Sierra Leone, Kenya, Congo, Ghana and South Africa.

 Securing Educational Rights of Vulnerable Students in the COVID-19/Post COVID-19 Era (SERVE) Project

-The outbreak of the Coronavirus in Ghana in March 2020 and subsequent closure of schools across the country has exacerbated already existing inequalities in access to quality education.
+The outbreak of the Coronavirus in Ghana in March 2020 and subsequent closure of schools across the country exacerbated already existing inequalities in access to quality education.
 The closure of schools disrupted teaching and learning for 9.2 million children (from Kindergarten to Senior High School) and about 500,000 students in tertiary education.
 The Ministry of Education and the Ministry of Communication moved swiftly to put together a plan to provide immediate and short term remote learning platforms and content through multimedia and online.
 The effect of these interventions is yet to be systematically studied considering that these platforms could only be accessed by students who have access to the infrastructure and equipment to learn virtually.
 UNICEF Ghana in a 2019 report notes that only 22% of households in Ghana have access to the internet while 15% have a computer.
-For a lot of girls and low income families, staying at home might mean that they are unable to return to school as they either get reintegrated into multiple household labour activities, become pregnant or are married off early.
-As the education sector gears up for a return to a physical teaching and learning environment, it is critical that stakeholders obtain a better appreciation of the impact of COVID-19 measures, particularly the Virtual Learning System (VLS) through empirical research study on the education of children at risk; those susceptible to dropping out, girls and children with disabilities to ensure they are properly reintegrated when school returns to normal.
+For a lot of girls and low income families, staying at home might meant that they stand the risk of being unable to return to school as they either got reintegrated into multiple household labour activities, became pregnant or were married off early.
+As the education sector geared up for a return to a physical teaching and learning environment, it was critical that stakeholders obtain a better appreciation of the impact of COVID-19 measures, particularly the Virtual Learning System (VLS) through empirical research study on the education of children at risk; those susceptible to dropping out, girls and children with disabilities to ensure they are properly reintegrated when school returns to normal.

-In January 2021, CDD-Ghana in partnership with Africa Education Watch and NNED Ghana and with funding from Star-Ghana are commenced a study in eight selected districts and regions in order to develop a framework for civil society advocacy for educational rights of vulnerable students in COVID and beyond.
-This framework is aimed at enhancing educational rights of vulnerable students in COVID.
+In January 2021, CDD-Ghana in partnership with Eduwatch and NNED Ghana, with funding from Star-Ghana commenced a study in eight selected districts and regions to develop a framework for civil society advocacy for educational rights of vulnerable students in COVID and beyond.
+This framework aimed at enhancing educational rights of vulnerable students in COVID.

 1. Documented evidence of exclusion or risk of exclusion of vulnerable students from education during COVID-19.